febrianrachmadi/lots-iam-gpu/README.md

     * **Combined**: contains visualisation of the final output of LOTS-IAM-GPU's computation in `JPEG` files and a `.mat` file.
 6. **IAM_GPU_nifti_python**: Contains three NIfTI files (`.nii.gz`):
     * `IAM_GPU_COMBINED.nii.gz`: the original age map values,
-    * `IAM_GPU_GN.nii.gz`: the final age map values (i.e. global normalisation and penalty), and the
+    * `IAM_GPU_GN.nii.gz`: the final age map values (i.e. global normalisation and penalty), and
     * `IAM_GPU_GN_postprocessed.nii.gz`: the final age map values plus post-processing.

 ### 2.3.
 Changing Software's Parameters

-In default, there are five paramaters that can be easily changed by the user (listed below).
+In default, there are six parameters that can be easily changed by the user (listed below).

 ```python
 ## General output full path (note to user: you can change this variable)